-Malignant tumors are less common and are characterized by rapid growth or a sudden growth spurt.
+Malignant tumors are less common and can be characterized by rapid growth or a sudden growth spurt.
 They are firm, nodular, and can be fixed to adjacent tissue, often with a poorly defined periphery.
-Pain and neural involvement are common.
 Eventually, the overlying skin or mucosa may become ulcerated or the adjacent tissues may become invaded.
-Surgery, followed by radiation therapy, is the treatment of choice for resectable disease.
-Currently, there is no effective chemotherapy for salivary cancer.

 Mucoepidermoid carcinoma is the most common salivary gland cancer, typically occurring in people in their 20s to 50s.
-It can manifest in any salivary gland, often in a minor salivary gland of the palate, or it can occur deep within the bone, such as in the wall of a dentigerous cyst.
-Intermediate and high-grade mucoepidermoid carcinomas may metastasize to the regional lymphatics, which must be addressed with surgical dissection or postoperative radiation therapy.
+It can manifest in any salivary gland, most commonly in the parotid gland but also in the submandibular gland or a minor salivary gland of the palate.
+Intermediate and high-grade mucoepidermoid carcinomas may metastasize to the regional lymphatics.

 Adenoid cystic carcinoma is the most common malignant tumor of minor salivary glands (and of the trachea).
 It is a slowly growing malignant transformation of a much more common benign cylindroma.
 Its peak incidence is between ages 40 and 60, and symptoms include severe pain and, often, facial nerve paralysis.
 It has a propensity for perineural invasion and spread, with disease potentially extending many centimeters from the main tumor mass.
-Lymphatic spread is not a common feature of this tumor, so elective nodal treatment is less common.
-Although the 5- and 10-yr survival rates are quite good, the 15- and 20-yr rates are quite poor, with most patients developing distant metastases.
+Lymphatic spread is not a common feature of this tumor.
 Pulmonary metastases are common, although patients can live quite long with them.

 Acinic cell carcinoma, a common parotid tumor, occurs in people in their 40s and 50s.
 This carcinoma has a more indolent course, as well as an incidence of multifocality.

-Carcinoma ex mixed tumor is adenocarcinoma arising in a preexisting benign carcinoma ex mixed tumor.
+Carcinoma ex mixed tumor is adenocarcinoma arising in a preexisting benign mixed tumor.
 Only the carcinomatous element metastasizes.

 Treatment of benign tumors is surgery.
 The recurrence rate is high when excision is incomplete.